Tuesday 16:15 UTC

 For the past few months, the Traffic Ops working group has been iterating on a design document for the Traffic Ops API.
 Some pieces of it have already been incorporated into the existing API, others are still a work in progress.
 This talk will be an overview of the design in progress, motivations and considerations, and lessons learned.

-Brennan is a software engineer on the CDN team at Comcast.
-Brennan is an Apache Traffic Control committer and one of the leads of the Traffic Ops Working group.Tuesday 18:55 UTC
+ocket8888 is a software engineer on the CDN team at Comcast. ocket8888 is an Apache Traffic Control committer and one of the leads of the Traffic Ops Working group.Tuesday 18:55 UTC

 Uplink redundancy for Apache Traffic Control CDN Caches